 Sheree Clement’s music is intricately overlaid with timbral color and organized around a line or two.
 While the surface traces ample twists and turns and rhythmic complexity, the forms of her music frequently include ‘drive-by’ references to the shapes of various classical forms in miniature.
 Trios, Variations, and Ritornellos all have their place in her works along the way to revisiting familiar sounds in new contexts.

 She writes, “I’m fascinated with using perspective and structure, timbre and orchestration to build musical narrative from reimagined fragments of tunes.
 I want my audiences to hear a musical idea and then to rediscover it, whole-ly or fragmented, from a new perspective.
 I want the listener to come to understand the idea’s true contents and implications by hearing it in fractured perspectives, compressed time, and fractal-ized orchestration.”

-low-resolution images: (email me for high-resolution).
+low-resolution images: (email me at shereeclement at gmail dot com for high-resolution).

 by Tatiana Daubek